mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 To ensure you are ready to use the new technology, please review the job aids listed below.
 These job aids will help you navigate the new software and instruct you how to download additional software, should you need it.

 <b>Action Required</b>
-Prior to the upgrade, review the following job aids available at the ProjectLogic Resource Center:
+<p>Prior to the upgrade, review the following job aids available at the ProjectLogic Resource Center:</p>
 - <b>ProjectLogic Go Live Guide</b>
 - <b>NewSystem Quick Start Guide</b>
 - <b>SoftwareStore Download Guide</b>